- Latin America

-SMALL GROUP SUPPLEMENTS apply if there are less than 3 people confirmed onto a ride or gorilla tracking.
+SMALL GROUP SUPPLEMENT of $1,000.00 per person applies if there are less than three people confirmed onto a ride.

-SINGLE SUPPLEMENT If you are willing to share then the single supplement on the 7 night riding safari is reduced by 50%.
-If we find you a sharer then there is no single supplement.
+SINGLE SUPPLEMENT of $250.00 (2024: $800.00) if you wish to guarantee a single room on the 7 night riding safari.
+If you are willing to share the supplement is reduced by 50% and we find you a sharer then there is no single supplement.

 PAYABLE LOCALLY Lunch or dinner in Entebbe; bar bills; non-riding activities such as white water rafting; tips to guides; laundry; other personal expenses.

 TRANSFERS included at set times from Entebbe.

 The transfer from Entebbe to the start of the ride is normally at 09.00.

 You are strongly recommended to arrive into Entebbe on the day before the start of the ride so that you are fresh for your first day and minimise the risk of flight delays spoiling your holiday.
 There are many accommodation options very near to Entebbe airport and you will be collected from your accommodation on the morning of day one.